Supercolony-net/openbrush-contracts/examples/ownable/README.md

 }
 ```

-6. Customize it by adding ownable logic.
+6. Let's customize it.
 We will implement `IPSP1155Mint` trait.
 It will call `only_owner` function inside to verify that
    caller is the owner.

 ```rust